 Dr. Andrea M. Matwyshyn is a legal academic studying technology innovation and its legal implications, particularly corporate information security regulation and consumer privacy.

-She is currently the Microsoft Visiting Professor at the Center for Information Technology Policy at Princeton University and a faculty affiliate of the Center for Internet and Society at Stanford Law School.
+She is currently the Microsoft Visiting Professor at the Center for Information Technology Policy at Princeton University, a professor of law at Northeastern University (on leave), and a faculty affiliate of the Center for Internet and Society at Stanford Law School.
 Additionally, she serves as an member of the board of advisors to the European Union Network of Excellence in Internet Science (EINS) and NYU Poly's CRISSP INSPIRE program.
 In 2014, she served as the Senior Policy Advisor and Academic in Residence at the U.S. Federal Trade Commission.

 She has previously held appointments at the the Wharton School at the University of Pennsylvania, Northwestern University School of Law and the University of Florida Levin College of Law, as well as visiting appointments or affiliations at the University of Oxford, University of Cambridge, University of Edinburgh, Singapore Management University, Indian School of Business and University of Notre Dame.
 Prior to entering academia she was a corporate attorney in private practice, focusing her work on technology transactions.

 Professor Matwyshyn has testified in front of Congress on issues of information security regulation and is frequently quoted by both U.S. and international media outlets on matters of information technology, data security, and privacy law and policy.